adtools/amigaos-cross-toolchain/README.md

 ### Overview

-**m68k-amigaos-toolchain** provides you a shell script that builds M68k AmigaOS 3.x) toolchain in your Un\*x-like environment.
+**m68k-amigaos-toolchain** provides you a shell script that builds M68k AmigaOS 3.x) toolchain in your Unix-like environment.
 Build process should produce following set of tools that targets m68k-amigaos platform:

  * gcc 2.95.3
  * g++ 2.95.3